 Screening job applicants to determine their ability to meet core job requirements

-Determine whether an injury or illness is work-related (which may affect the setting of health care delivery and payment)
+Determining whether an injury or illness is work-related

-Diagnose and treat occupational and environmental injury and illness in an acute care setting
+Diagnosing and treating occupational and environmental injury and illness promptly, preferably in the workplace

-Assess the extent of the disability in workers and their ability to complete core job functions with reasonable accommodations after a long-term injury or illness
+Determining the extent of a worker's disability and ability to work after a long-term injury or illness

 Thus, OEM benefits both workers and employers.

-The most common injuries and illnesses treated by OEM physicians in acute care settings are
+The most common illnesses and injuries treated by OEM doctors in the workplace are

 Work-related stress and mental illness